Tabbukhan/AWS_Devops_Interview_Ready/Manageral_round/Q set.md

 ## How often do you release your product?

+In our team, we follow a Continuous Deployment approach where we strive to release our product updates as frequently as possible.
+Typically, this means multiple releases per day.
+We achieve this by maintaining a robust CI/CD pipeline that automatically runs tests, performs code quality checks, and deploys to our staging environment.

+For instance, on one of our recent projects, we had a microservices-based application where each service could be developed, tested, and deployed independently.
+For most microservices, we were deploying several times a day as soon as the code passed all automated tests and security checks.
+This allowed us to deliver features and bug fixes to our users very quickly.

+However, when we were working on a major feature that involved changes across multiple microservices, we opted for a more structured bi-weekly release schedule.
+We used feature flags extensively to deploy the code to production without enabling the new functionality for all users.
+This allowed us to conduct further testing in a live environment and gradually roll out the feature to a subset of users, monitoring performance and feedback before a full release.

+Additionally, for another product with strict regulatory requirements, we followed a monthly release cycle.
+In this case, every release underwent extensive manual testing and documentation before deployment.
+Even so, we used CI/CD to automate as much of the process as possible, ensuring that our deployments were reliable and repeatable.

+By tailoring our release frequency to the needs of each project, we balanced the need for agility with the need for quality and control.

 ## what are your role and responsibility in project?

+In my current role as a DevOps Engineer, I'm responsible for bridging the gap between development and operations, ensuring seamless integration, deployment, and operations of our applications.
+I work closely with both the development team and the operations team to automate processes, improve system reliability, and accelerate our release cycles."

+Responsibilities:

+CI/CD Pipeline Management:

+I design, implement, and maintain CI/CD pipelines to automate the build, test, and deployment processes.
+This includes integrating tools like Jenkins, GitLab CI, or CircleCI with our source control systems (like Git) to enable continuous integration and continuous deployment.
+Infrastructure as Code (IaC):

+I use tools like Terraform, AWS CloudFormation, or Ansible to define and provision infrastructure.
+This allows us to manage our infrastructure in a version-controlled and automated manner, ensuring consistency across environments.
+Monitoring and Logging:

+I set up and maintain monitoring and logging systems using tools like Prometheus, Grafana, and ELK Stack (Elasticsearch, Logstash, Kibana) to ensure that we have visibility into our systems' health and can quickly respond to incidents.
+Security and Compliance:

+I implement security best practices in our CI/CD pipelines and infrastructure.
+This includes automating security scans, managing secrets securely, and ensuring compliance with industry standards and company policies.
+Collaboration and Mentorship:

+I work closely with developers to integrate their code with our pipelines, troubleshoot issues, and optimize processes.
+I also mentor junior team members on DevOps practices and tools.
+Incident Response and Troubleshooting:

+I am part of the on-call rotation, responsible for responding to incidents, troubleshooting issues, and ensuring system uptime.
+I also conduct post-incident reviews to identify and implement preventive measures.
+Automation and Optimization:

+My goal is to automate as many processes as possible to reduce manual intervention and human error.
+I continuously seek opportunities to optimize our workflows, improve system performance, and reduce costs.

 ## As a devops engineer what do you do on day-to-day basis?